Adobe-Marketing-Cloud/aep-sdks-documentation/resources/privacy-and-gdpr.md

 ### updateConsents <a id="updateconsent"></a>

-To programmatically update the consent collect for the application user:
+Use this example to programmatically update the consent collect for the application user.

 > **Note:** After a user has selected collect consent no \(n\), the SDK will not allow you to set the users collect consent to yes \(y\).